 - In a small bowl, combine brown sugar, ground cinnamon, and ground ginger.
 Mix until all combined.
 Evenly sprinkle the sugar mix over the buttered dough.
 Gently press it down with your hands or slightly roll the roll pin over.

-- Take the longer side of the rectangle and fold 1/3 of the way over.
+- Braid: Take the longer side of the rectangle and fold 1/3 of the way over.
 Take the opposite side on the bottom of the rectangle and fold over the top.
-(Like you’re folding a letter!)
+(Like you're folding a letter!)

-- Take one piece and make 2 cuts, so that you have 3 strands, but leave ¼ inch on top in tact.
+- Cut into 12 vertical pieces.
+Take one piece and make 2 cuts, so that you have 3 strands, but leave ¼ inch on top in tact.
 Braid the pieces and pinch the end.

 - Roll the braid and place in the cupcake cavity.
 Note: When rolling the braid, place the pinched end on the bottom, then roll on itself, arranging the roll so that the braided side is on top.
 Repeat for all 12 pieces.

-- Preheat your oven to 350°F. Bake for 22 to 25 minutes, or until nice and golden.
+- Bake: Preheat your oven to 350°F. Bake for 22 to 25 minutes, or until nice and golden.

-- Whisk together vanilla glaze and drizzle on top of each roll while still warm.
+- Glaze: Whisk together vanilla glaze and drizzle on top of each roll while still warm.
 Serve warm and enjoy!

 Nutrition

-How to make regular cinnamon rolls
+How to make regular cinnamon rolls using this recipe:

-You can make regular cinnamon buns with the same recipe.
+You can make regular cinnamon buns with this same recipe.
 On step 12, roll the dough starting on the long edge away from you.
 Tightly roll the dough.
 With a knife, or I like to use dental floss, cut into 12 pieces.
 Place in a buttered 9 x 13 dishware and let it rise for 30 to 45 minutes.
 Cook in the oven for 23-25 minutes or until nice and golden

 How long are muffin tin cinnamon rolls good for?

 Keep the leftovers, if any, in an airtight container on the counter for 2 to 3 days and in the fridge for up to 1 week.
+I highly doubt there will be any left overs, but hey, you never know!

 Can I make cinnamon rolls in advance?